-Draft: Medicinal product of the marketing authorization holder ("MAH") or its parent or subsidiary cannot be reimbursed if this entity has not submitted the reimbursement applications for all presentations of the medicinal product authorised in the territory of the Republic of Poland.
-What is even more interesting is that the Draft requires the applicant to apply for the reimbursement of a new presentation of a medicinal product within three months of the date of its marketing authorization or face losing reimbursement decisions issued for the MAH's other, already reimbursed, presentations.
+Draft: Medicinal product of the marketing authorization holder (MAH) or its parent or subsidiary could not be reimbursed in case this entity has not submitted the reimbursement applications for all presentations of this medicinal product admitted to trading in the territory of the Republic of Poland.
+What is even more interesting is that the Draft requires the applicants to apply for the reimbursement of a new presentation of medicinal products within three months as of the date of its marketing authorization under the pain of revoking the reimbursement decisions issued for other, already reimbursed presentations.